NGCLAB/multi-spectral-dataset/README.md

 ## Mission

 Visual-based navigation(VN) systems are one of the most fundamental capabilities necessary for autonomous systems.
 Due to the ubiquitous availability of images, VN systems have become an important component of many autonomous systems.
 Impressive progress has been made with both geometric-based methods and learning-based methods for standard cameras.
 However,  in scenarios such as data center inspection, firefighting, and rescue, developing robust and reliable VN systems for real-world applications is still challenging because standard cameras cannot provide sufficient information due to inadequate color textures, smog cover, or dim illumination.
 Therefore, adding long-wave infrared (LWIR) cameras can complement the texture with information irrelevant to illumination is a good solution.
 To evaluate the performance of various multi-spectral SLAM and odometry methods involving multi-spectral sources, a complete dataset with ground truth is necessary.
-Compared with current popular datasets for stereo standard cameras, such as KITTI, TUM datasets, and EuRoC MAV, the availability of a hardware-synchronization multi-spectral dataset is minimal.
+Compared with current popular datasets for stereo standard cameras, such as KITTI, TUM datasets, and EuRoC MAV, the availability of a hardware-synchronized multi-spectral dataset is minimal.
 We collect a large dataset using a hardware-synchronized multi-spectral device, Kinect2, Xsens IMU, and a motion capture system.
 Our dataset's special goal is to focus on the data association between different modalities.
 State-of-the-art VN systems struggle to estimate the camera ego-motion in our dataset and get lost on most challenging sequences.
 Besides, we develop an automatic depth filling pipeline, which allows us to get static stereo references.

 The four most important features of our dataset are: